vectara/vectara-docs/www/docs/api-reference/overview.md

 ---
 id: api-overview
-title: Vectara API Overview
+title: Vectara APIs Overview
-sidebar_label: Vectara API Overview
+sidebar_label: Vectara APIs Overview
 ---

 import {Config} from '@site/docs/definitions.md';

-Welcome to our API Reference.
 Everything in <Config v="names.product"/> is driven by APIs.
-This section serves as a roadmap to understanding and using our APIs.
+This section serves as a roadmap to understanding and using our [gRPC APIs](/docs/api-reference/protobuf-definitions) and [REST APIs](/docs/api-reference/rest).
 Before getting into more details, we recommend that you have a basic understanding of API concepts.

 ## :star2: Ready to Dive In?
 Check Out Our API Playground! :star2:

-If you're ready to dive into our APIs, make your way to our [API Playground](/docs/rest-api/vectara-rest-api)!
+If you're ready to dive into our APIs, make your way to our [**API Playground**](/docs/rest-api/vectara-rest-api)!
 This interactive environment allows you to experiment with <Config v="names.product"/>'s REST APIs directly from your browser!
 Tailored for developers, the API Playground offers a hands-on experience to understand and demonstrate our capabilities.